centre-pathogen-genomics/DENV_Amplicon/README.md

 conda create -f ont_denv.yml
 ```

-This uses the artic pipeline with reference genomes and BED files for each DENV serotype.
+This uses the [artic](https://github.com/artic-network/fieldbioinformatics) pipeline with reference genomes and BED files for each DENV serotype.
-The BASH script below is a slightly modified version of the one written by [Joseph Fauver](https://github.com/josephfauver/DENV_MinION_Script).
+The BASH script below is a modified version of the one written by [Joseph Fauver](https://github.com/josephfauver/DENV_MinION_Script).
 #### Expected Input
 A single directory (`inputdirectory` in the code block below, but can have any name) with a single fastq.gz file per sample.
 For example: